syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ### iOS

-To launch the SfListView in iOS, you need to call the `SfListViewRenderer.Init()` in the `FinishedLaunching` overridden method of the AppDelegate class after the Xamarin.Forms Framework initialization and before the LoadApplication is called, as demonstrated in the following code example:
+To launch the SfListView in iOS, call the `SfListViewRenderer.Init()` in the `FinishedLaunching` overridden method of the AppDelegate class after the Xamarin.Forms Framework initialization and before the LoadApplication is called, as demonstrated in the following code example

 {% highlight c# %}
 public override bool FinishedLaunching(UIApplication app, NSDictionary options)